 Finding the best places to retire in Louisiana is all about narrowing down a set of many great options.
 The state is one of the most active in terms of marketing itself to retirees, and has many resources to help match you up with a top Louisiana retirement community.
 This page will acquaint you with some basic facts about retirement in Louisiana.
 In the aftermath of Hurrican Katrina the dollar will go far in Louisiana; you will be very well welcomed to the state.
+The 2015 population was almost 4.7 million and the median age was 36.
 New Orleans and Baton Rouge are the big cities and have a lot to offer in terms of culture, restaurants, and entertainment.
+Updated Nov.
+2016.

 River Center in downtown Louisiana

 The Louisiana climate is characterized as humid sub-tropical.
 It is influenced heavily by the gulf.
 Summers are hot and humid and winters are mild.
 As we know from Katrina, the coast can be impacted by hurricanes.